gustavocabreira/audit/README.md

-Learning how to audit actions;
+Learning how to audit actions using queues;

 Remember to run `php artisan queue:work` to run the queue